 Did you know it’s actually illegal to spit on the streets in Singapore?
 Thank goodness for that!
 Singapore keeps it’s streets very clean, and not having to listen to people hork on the street, or witness people blatantly litter (also illegal), has been a welcome change, to say the least.
 (Although Singapore could definitely learn a thing or two from Korea’s meticulous recycling game- it’s basically non-existent here in Singapore.)

 Changi Airport makes the process of flying incredibly easy and less of a daunting task.
 Especially since I can use the automatic immigration due to my employment pass, I basically feel like James Bond every time I leave or come back to Singapore.
 No lines, no waiting, no immigration cards.
 I simply step in front of a mini glass gate, and first scan my passport.
 The glass gate then opens, and brings me in front of another glass gate- where I proceed to scan my thumb.
 Once successful, this second gate opens and I am in the clear!
 If you check your luggage, you can guarantee it’s already there at baggage claim waiting for you.

-Thank you Changi Airport for making it so easy to leave your country, because given the size of Singapore, we all know it is more than necessary sometimes.
+Thank you Changi Airport for making it so easy to leave Singapore, because given the size of your country, we all know it is more than necessary sometimes.